maty5302/FL/README.md

 9. `unary -`

 ## Our (Stack-based) Instructions Set
-All instructions are stack based.
-The main memory is a stack and while evaluating the instructions, the input data are taken from stack and the results are put also in stack.
+All instructions are stack-based.
+The main memory is a stack and while evaluating the instructions, the input data are taken from the stack and the results are put also in the stack.

 | Instruction | Description                                                                                                                                                           |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|